Our Addiction Counselors and Professional Staff

 John Iudice, LICSW, MLADC

-John Iudice is the Program Director at Addiction Recovery Services.
+John Iudice is the Program Director for Addiction Recovery Services.
 John has worked for the last 16 years with adults and adolescents with substance use and mental health issues in a variety of settings including inpatient detox programs, residential programs, outpatient, intensive outpatient and medication-assisted treatment facilities.
 He has in-depth knowledge of the behavioral healthcare system and various treatment options and settings available to people.

 John is also an adjunct faculty member at the University of New Hampshire Master of Social Work (MSW) program.
 He has taught courses on Treatment of Addiction and Assessment of Addiction for the UNH Substance Use Disorder Graduate Certificate Program.
 He also teaches advanced counseling courses for UNH’s MSW program.